-Exceptions: Utilization review is not required for inpatient hospital stays for the following services:
+Exceptions: Pre-service review is not required for inpatient hospital stays for the following services:

-- Maternity care of 48 hours or less following a normal delivery or 96 hours or less following a cesarean section; and - Mastectomy and lymph node dissection.
+- Maternity care of 48 hours or less following a normal delivery or 96 hours or less following a cesarean section, and

+- Mastectomy and lymph node dissection.

+- Facility-based care for the treatment of mental or nervous disorders and substance abuse.

+- Organ and tissue transplants.

+- Transplant travel expense.